 - Use a debit card cash advance to withdraw funds.

 - Get cash back with a purchase at the store.

 As soon as you know you need extra cash, call your bank and ask them to temporarily raise your ATM limit.
 They may ask you to provide certain information (such as a driver's license) to prove your identity, but by doing so you might be able to increase your limit by several hundred dollars.

+You won’t always have success requesting an increase, but you have nothing to lose by asking.
 Although most ATM limit increases are temporary, you might be able to get a permanent increase if you frequently need more than the maximum.